mabhijithn/channelselect/README.md

 This project has code implementing channel-selection in an LS problem.
 Originally implemented for channel-selection in auditory attention decoding (AAD) based on EEG [1], the functions can be used in selecting relevant channels in an LS problem using any multi-channel signal.

-## Features
+### Group-utility based channel selection

-Group-utility based channel Selection: Selects the _best N_ channels of A in the following LS minimization problem
+Selects the _best N_ channels of _A_ which minimizes the following LS minimization problem:

 	min_w ||Aw - b||^2